Save Your Vision Naturally: How Increased Vision Problems Affect Health Care Costs

 The cost of eye care in recent years has been enormous.
 Most medicare plans don’t cover much, or any, vision care, meaning most elderly Americans are forced to pay out of pocket.
 Something must be done to make vision care more accessible.

-Scientists generally agree that in order to prevent more expensive out-0f-pocket costs for our aging population, we must take action in finding ways to save our vision naturally.
+Scientists generally agree that to prevent more expensive out-of-pocket costs for our aging population, we must take action to find ways to save our vision naturally.

 Gerald Chader, PhD, FARVO, the chief scientific officer at the Doheny Eye Institute at the University of Southern California and medical director of the Ocular Research Symposia Foundation has said, “With an aging world population and startling increases in the prevalence of diseases such as diabetic retinopathy and age-related macular degeneration, we feel that this issue is both important and timely.”
 These words still ring true.